Organic Coconut sugar is a premium natural sweetener devoid of added chemicals/additives. It is unbleached and contains no preservatives.

 A Prime Alternative to Other Sugars/Sweeteners

-IMC’s Organic Coconut Sugar production process and product is certified non-GMO, Organic, Kosher, Halal and gluten-free.
+IMC’s Organic Coconut Sugar production process and the product are certified non-GMO, Organic, Kosher, Halal and gluten-free.
 Our packaging facility/process is certified ISO 22000:2005.

 Coconut Palm Sugar has a low Glycemic Index (GI) which is highly beneficial for weight control and regulating glucose/lipid levels for people with diabetes.
 Coconut Sugar has a GI rating of only 35 (contrast this to honey’s GI rating of 55 and cane sugar’s GI rating of 68) and contains an abundance of essential nutrients which are not found in other sweeteners.